facebookresearch/vissl/docs/source/ssl_approaches/barlow_twins.rst

 reproduce the model.
 VISSL implements all the components including loss, data augmentations, collators etc required for this approach.

-To train ResNet-50 model on 2-machines (4-nodes) on ImageNet-1K dataset with Barlow Twins approach using MLP-head, lambda of 0.0051, scale loss of 0.024 and feature projection dimension 8192:
+To train ResNet-50 model on 4 octo-gpu nodes on ImageNet-1K dataset with Barlow Twins approach using a 8192-8192-8192 MLP-head, lambda of 0.0051 and scale loss of 0.024:

 .. code-block:: bash